jcjzl/Living-in-Boca-Raton/Dish1_sushijin.md

 ## Preparation

+1. Soak:

-1. Soaking: all ingredients except fried round gluten(item 2) should be soaked in water for about 12 hours(one night), then wash them out and remove the extra water.
+   All ingredients except fried round gluten(item2) should be soaked in water for about 12 hours(one night), then wash them out and remove the extra water.

+2. Cut

+3. Some ingredients need to be cut so that every slice of cooked food can be easily picked up by chopsticks or fork and put into mouth all at once.
+This is the priciple of cutting, actually you can cut them as your will and don’t mind these rules.

+4. Pot